Ranks and Curriculum

 Habál

-Habál (ripening; orange) is the fourth of five apprenticeship ranks, and is awarded to the student who is able to demonstrate the Opénsa (12 Strikes or Consonants) and Palabúlak (4 Flowering Strikes or Vowels) in complex Pasúnod (consecutive) two, three, and four strike sequences while moving in multiple directions; defending with Sagáng (blocks), Palápaw (parries), and Paíway (Evasions).
+Habál (ripening; orange) is the fourth of five apprenticeship ranks.
+The Habál should focus their attention on performing the Opénsa (12 Strikes or Consonants) and Palabúlak (4 Flowering Strikes or Vowels) in complex Pasúnod (consecutive) two, three, and four strike sequences while moving in multiple directions.
+They should also focus on defending with Sagáng (blocks), Palápaw (parries), and Paíway (Evasions) in response to random attacks.

 -